ribrahim4200/InvoiceBuilderLegal/roadmap.md

 ## What We're Working On

 **Full Accessibility**
-Making Easy Invoice Builder work great for everyone.
+Making Invoice Maker work great for everyone.
 We're adding full VoiceOver support so every screen and action can be used by sound alone, clearer color contrast and status indicators that don't rely on color, Voice Control, Reduced Motion support, and larger, easier-to-tap controls.
 We're building toward complete coverage of Apple's accessibility standards — in both English and Spanish.
 Have an accessibility need we haven't covered?
 Let us know and we'll prioritize it.

 **Spanish Language Support for Outputs**
 Spanish output as well, rather than just input.